This story has been updated. It was originally published on February 13, 2020.

 Gather your photos

 The only thing worse than one messy photo library is two messy photo libraries.
 Most people now really just have one: the collection on their smartphone.
-However, if you still have some holdover photo library on your PC, an old phone, Facebook, or somewhere else, you should probably sort that at the same time.
+However, if you still have some holdover photos on your PC, an old phone, Facebook, or somewhere else, you should probably sort that at the same time.

 Choose what you’re going to use as your master photo collection going forward and add all the unsorted photos from anywhere else to it.
 Boom—one really huge mess instead of several big ones.